“Intoxicating…10/10” Rhythm & Booze.com

 * * *

-Sometimes I stumble upon one of these vagabond songs and that is a splendid privilege indeed.
+Stumbling upon a vagabond song is a splendid privilege.
 I wrote and recorded an album full of them in 2011.
 That record is called The Ember and it is sad because it is about losing love and that is like a window in your heart.
 Now I am not so blown apart and have recorded some more songs.
 They are a bit happy and a bit sad and a bit hopeful.
-Some of them are about Ceefax and some of them are about economics and some of them are about existentialism.
-Some of them are about whisky.
-They make up my second album CRUCIBLE which dropped in September 2015.
+Some of them are about Ceefax and some of them are about whisky and some of them are about existentialism.
+My second album 2015 CRUCIBLE which was played a fair bit on the BBC features a goodly few of these.

 Thanks for listening.